 I’ve Never Met Napoleon, but I plan to Find the Time: The Napoleon Cocktail

 The fist time I saw Abel Gance’s 1927 silent film “Napoleon,” I was not thinking much about cocktails that bore his name.
-Cocktails, beyond a gin and tonic or a Long Island Iced Tea, were not much on peoples’ minds.
-It was 1980 and I was too young to drink, anyway.
+Cocktails, beyond a gin and tonic or a Long Island Iced Tea, were not much on people’s minds.

 From the first scenes of Napoleon as a boy cadet to the final triptych of Napoleon’s triumphant march into Italy, I sat enraptured (despite the fact that I had a couple of champagnes at intermission and desperately needed to pee for the last half hour of the film).
 It is not an occasion I am likely to forget (the film, of course, not the sprint to the restroom afterwards).